akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Remove local playlist.
 - [ ] Navigate to each library page- Recently Played, Liked Songs, Liked Artists, Liked Albums, and Offline Songs.

+## Offline Playlist

+Complete or verify all features on a playlist.

+- [ ] Enable offline caching on a playlist.
+- [ ] Confirm songs are cached for offline listening as songs in the playlist are played.
+- [ ] Confirm download status on home page alerts updates correctly.
+- [ ] Confirm cached indicator is shows next to downloaded songs.

 ## Recently Played page

 Complete or verify all features on Recently Played Page.